BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

    height = 800
 %}

-#### Barriers (strongest to weakest)

-* Fear of losing private key
-    * "I'm scared that I will lose my private key and lose my savings forever"
-* Fear of being hacked
-    * "How will I protect myself if I get targetted by a hacker?"
-* Fear of being judged
-    * "Bitcoin is still new, will people think I'm weird for saving like this?"

-#### Motivators (strongest to weakest)
-* Security
-    * "I want to have some security about my future, so I can own a home and send my kids to school"
-* Control
-    * "I want to be in total control of my money, I don't trust my government to keep inflation low"
-* Knowledge
-    * "I think it's the future so it makes sense to learn more about it"

-You might also uncover barriers and motivators in various channels such as chats, issues or even twitter and find insights this way.

 ## Brainstorm solutions with your team
-With this information, you can weaken the barriers and strengthen the motivators to craft the best experience for a user like Josh.
+With this information, you can craft solutions based on these barriers and motivators to create the best experience for a user like Josh.

 To weaken Josh's "Fear of losing a private key," a wallet might opt to initially backup an encrypted version of his recovery phrase to a cloud provider and educate him over time on how to take more control of his private key.